Interested in applying to the NHS CEP? Here you will find key dates application guidance and FAQs.

 • Medical Associate Professions (including Physicians Associates etc),

-• Clinical Support Staff (such as phlebotomists, healthcare assistants/ carers, porters, and optometrists)
+• Clinical Support Staff (such as phlebotomists, healthcare assistants/ carers, porters)

 • Healthcare managers (such as operational managers, project managers, general managers etc)